BrunoAdul/resume/contact-form-setup.md

    - Click "Get Link"
    - Look at the generated URL to find entry IDs like `entry.123456789`

-## Step 5: Update the chat-collector.js File
+## Step 5: Update the Cloudflare Worker

-1. Open `chat-collector.js` in your code editor
+1. Open your Cloudflare Worker
-2. Replace `YOUR_GOOGLE_FORM_ID` with your actual form ID
+2. Update the `CONTACT_FORM_ID` value with your actual form ID

-3. Replace each `entry.XXXXXXXXX` with the corresponding field IDs from your form
+## Step 6: Update the contact-form.js File

-## Step 6: Update Your index.html File
+1. Open `contact-form.js` in your code editor

-Make sure to include the chat-collector.js script in your HTML and call the function when chat messages are exchanged.
+2. Update each `entry.XXXXXXXXX` with the corresponding field IDs from your form

 ## Step 7: Test the Form Submission

 1. Visit your resume website
-2. Use the chat feature
+2. Fill out and submit the contact form
 3. Check your Google Form responses to ensure data is being collected

 ## Step 8: View and Analyze Data